Doncaster Biodiversity Action Partnership has produced a Local Biodiversity Action Plan (LBAP) for the borough.

 - Download (646KB)

 A Species Audit and Habitat Action Plans also form part of the document and will be subject to continual review as part of the Biodiversity Action planning process.
-Use the link below to go to the Habitat Action Plan page to see what work has been done so far.
+Go to Habitat Action Plans and Species Action Plans to see what work has been done so far.

 One of the UK’s best kept environmental and wildlife secrets are right here under our noses in the Doncaster region.
 The landscapes and countryside types between Mexborough and Thorne, Norton and Bawtry include some of the richest habitats and rarest plants and animals in Britain, some occurring nowhere else in the UK.